richemslie/galvanise_zero/doc/reversi_record.md

 -------
 * gzero_x_y - where x is generation, y is number of model predictions per move * 100.
 * gzero_t_x_y - gzero tiered.
-This a variation of gzero that applies a tiered multiplier to the number of evaluation as the game approaches the end (times 2 at level 38, times 4 at level 45).
+This a variation of gzero that applies a tiered multiplier to the number of evaluation as the game approaches the end (*2 at move 38, *4 at move 45).

 * ntest_x - where x is nboard depth/level
 * results - win/loss/draw